frankdrewes/Govee-H5051-btle/README.md

 The -alt version collects a single value within a timeout period

 More help is available online.
+Updates will be posted here.